Servings:(4 fritters per serve)

 These curry quinoa fritters make a great starter dish, or take to work lunch.
 The hint of curry and fresh herbs goes perfectly with the carrot and quinoa in the fritters.
 In this recipe I also teach you how to make low FODMAP aioli using garlic infused oil.
+This recipes makes 4 fritters per serve.
 These fritters are simple to make, which means you can easily prep another dish while waiting for the fritters to cook.

 Quinoa is pronounced KEE-noh-ah and can be found in the bulk bins or with the rice in most supermarkets.